fattorib/ZeRO-transformer/writeup.md

 ## Staged Sequence Training:

 - When using contexts under 1024, all batches are truncated to the target context, keeping the number of sequences within a batch fixed.
 - Short sequence length is used over the first 25% of training (~6k steps).
-I experimented with two-stage sequence warmup over the first 50% of training but models performed worse by about 1 PPL.
+I experimented with a two-stage sequence warmup (128 -> 256) over the first 50% of training but models performed worse by about 1 PPL.
 - Initial sequence length is set to 128 and is increased to 1024 after the target number of warmup steps has been reached.

 ## Experiments Performed: